 Ginger and Garlic: Winter Miracle Foods

 Now, let me be clear.
 I’m a winter person.
-I live in the mountains of Colorado, where some of the most stunning aspects of my home come to life when winter sets in—even as much of the landscape around me goes dormant.
-My constitution is pitta-predominant, so while getting outside is a crucial part of my self-care in every season, I probably get out most during the winter months, for day trips anyway.
+I live in the mountains of Colorado, where some of the most stunning snowy landscapes come to life when winter sets in.
+My constitution is pitta-predominant, so while getting outside is a crucial part of my self-care in every season, I get out most frequently during the winter months.

 The Qualities of Winter

-In Ayurvedic terms, winter is considered primarily a kapha season because of its cold, moisture-laden heaviness, cloud-covered days, and the grounded, slow qualities that make so many plants go dormant while hordes of wildlife head into their dens to hibernate.
-But the winter also has strong vata undertones, especially in exceptionally cold, dry climates, or where winter is particularly isolating.
+In Ayurvedic terms, winter is considered primarily a kapha season because of its cold, moisture-laden heaviness, cloud-covered days, and the grounded, slow qualities that make so many plants go dormant and hordes of wildlife head into their dens to hibernate.
+But the winter also has strong vata undertones, especially in exceptionally cold, dry climates or where winter is particularly isolating.

-In general, I’m a huge fan of keeping things simple—especially in the winter, when it seems that simplicity is one of the primary energies being reflected around us in the natural world.
-Together, garlic and ginger cover many of the bases necessary to thrive all winter long.
-I consider them potent and worthwhile allies we’d be wise to keep close at hand at this time of year.
+I’m a huge fan of keeping things simple—especially in the winter, when it seems that simplicity is one of the primary energies being reflected around us in the natural world.
+Together, garlic and ginger offer a simple and easy way to keep us warm, strengthen our immunity, and help us thrive all winter long.
+I always keep them very close at hand this time of year!

 The Qualities of Garlic and Ginger

 Garlic and ginger are both pungent, warming, and clarifying.
 While ginger is a strong digestive, garlic is a bit oily and has some substance to it, which is generally a good thing in the cold, dry months of winter.